How to Invest in Yourself and Make it Pay Off

-Learn about solar power, shoe repair, plumbing, cheese making, first aid, beekeeping, soap making, knitting, sewing, carpentry, canning, upholstering or any number of special skills that have gone out of fashion.
+Learn about solar power, shoe repair, plumbing, cheese making, first aid, beekeeping, soap making, knitting, sewing, carpentry, canning, upholstering or any number of practical skills that have gone out of fashion.

-Can you find a college course in cabinetry or welding?
-Can you take an online class in bookkeeping, accounting or tax form preparation?
-Can you do your own research on learning something that you might do as a money-making hobby or be helpful for yourself or others?
+Can you find a community college course in cabinetry or welding?
+Can you take an online course in bookkeeping, accounting or tax form preparation?
+Can you do your own research on learning something that might be a money-making hobby or be helpful for yourself or others?

 Can you check out or buy a couple of books to learn some new skills?
 It might tun into a way of trading services for things you need.
 You might learn a little more about first aid, archery, bike repair or just make yourself an expert on something you already know a little about.